djagya/yii2-sparkpost/README.md

 Usage
 -----

-To use this extension, add the following code in your application configuration:
+To use this extension, add the following code in your application configuration (default cUrl http adapter will be used):

 ```php
 return [